 How to Make a Green Smoothie Bowl

 Today I’m sharing my favourite mango and banana green smoothie bowl, made with Vega Performance Protein, spirulina and chlorella.
 When I say this is a green smoothie bowl, I literally mean it’s the colour green from adding two types of blue-green algae: spirulina and chlorella.
-I sometimes add green vegetables to my smoothies for a true green smoothie but I love the simple combination of fruit and protein.
+I also add a handful of leafy greens.
+I like spinach or kale the best but lettuce, swiss chard or any other green is good.
+For more ideas for adding vegetables and superfoods to your smoothies check out these posts:

 Benefits of Spirulina